Stone (2010 film)

-Stone is a 2010 American crime thriller film directed by John Curran and starring Robert De Niro, Edward Norton and Milla Jovovich.
+Stone is a 2010 American crime thriller film directed by John Curran, written by Angus MacLachlan, and starring Robert De Niro, Edward Norton and Milla Jovovich.
 Most of the filming was done in Washtenaw County, Michigan.
-It was the final film to be released by Overture Films.
-This is the second film which De Niro and Norton shared on the same screen together, after The Score (2001).
+It is the final film to be released by Overture Films.
+It is the second film in which De Niro and Norton star together, after The Score (2001).

 Plot

 Young mother Madylyn Mabry puts her daughter to bed while her husband Jack watches golf on television.
-After the child is asleep, she goes downstairs and announces she's leaving him.
-He runs upstairs to the bedroom and holds their daughter out the window, threatening to drop her if Madylyn leaves.
+After the child is asleep, Madylyn goes downstairs and announces that she is leaving Jack.
+Jack runs upstairs to the bedroom and holds their daughter out the window, threatening to drop her if Madylyn leaves, but Madylyn acquiesces.

-Years later, Jack and Madylyn Mabry return home from church for a quiet afternoon.
-He watches TV and drinks in an identical pose.
-Late that night a call wakes them.
+Decades later, Jack and Madylyn return home from church for a quiet afternoon.
+He watches TV and drinks in his usual potion.
+Late that night, a call wakes them.
 Jack picks up the phone and hears a woman's voice.
 Jack reports to work at a prison, where he is a parole officer.
-He is called into the warden's office.
-His upcoming retirement is brought up.
-Jack requests that he keep all of his inmates until he leaves, in order to see them through until review.
+He is called into the warden's office, and his upcoming retirement becomes a topic.
+Jack requests that he be allowed to keep all of his inmates until he leaves to see them through until review.

-Jack has a new case in his office, named Gerald Creeson.
+Jack has a new case: Inmate Gerald Creeson, who visits Jack's office.
 The inmate insists that he likes to be called Stone.
-Stone asks Jack if he can help him get out early.
-They attempt to talk about each other's wives.
-Jack explains that he does not want to discuss his wife, and that they are there to talk about his case.
-Stone later phones his wife, Lucetta, from prison.
+Stone asks Jack if he can help him to be released early.
+Stone begins to ask questions about Jack's relationship with his wife.
+Jack explains that he does not want to discuss his wife and that they are there to talk about his case.
+Stone later phones his wife Lucetta from prison.